Autumn In Japan is a great time to set off on foot and hike through the Japanese Autumn Spots recommended here.

 Tokyo autumn, when in full swing and the leaves have fallen from the trees, can be best enjoyed in these spots:

-Rikugien Garden (End of November to Beginning of December)
+Rikugien Garden (End of November to the beginning of December)

 Getting There: from Komagome Station (7 minutes on foot) or Sengoku Station.